 • • •

-Author Bio: Reviewed by Sandip Roy—a medical doctor, psychology writer, happiness researcher.
-Founder of Happiness India Project, chief editor of its blog.
-Writes popular science articles on happiness, positive psychology, and related topics.
+Author Bio: Written and reviewed by Sandip Roy—a medical doctor, psychology writer, and happiness researcher.
+Founder and Chief Editor of The Happiness Blog.
+Writes on mental health, happiness, positive psychology, mindfulness, and philosophy (especially Stoicism).

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.